bobbybgit/heavy-night/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Heavy Night Boardgame Planning WebApp

+I learnt ruby & rails to make this so don't expect it to make sense

-* Ruby version
+* Ruby version 3.1.0 / Rails 7.0.4

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Started 16/1/23

-* ...
+* By Rob Boyce